8 Steps to

 How long will it take to complete my book?

 Of course this depends on the length of the book, but often anywhere from 2-4 weeks from the start of production.
-My recording calendar tends to book out one to two months in advance, though accommodations can occasionally be made for tighter production/release timelines.

 Can you edit, master, and provide QA?